ilikecubesnstuff/PVyzMgS/examples/EXAMPLES.md

 ## Rock, Paper, Scissors

-Simulation of a square lattice with [rock, paper, and scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) states.
+Simulation of a square lattice with [rock, paper, and scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) states as a cellular automaton.
 Analyses the dynamics of the minority fraction with both deterministic and random update rules.